distbit0/distbit.xyz/_posts/2023-05-24-is-burning-tokens-in-exchange-for-bonds-actually-deflationary.md

 - defi
 - finance
 - free-banking
-title: Does issuing bonds in exchange for burning currency actually decrease supply
+title: Is burning tokens in exchange for bonds actually deflationary
 ---